-Even though exposure to sunlight and vitamin D is primarily determined by how close to the equator a person lives, it may also be related to time spent outdoors.
-One study also found that people who got extra vitamin D from a daily multivitamin were at a lower risk for MS.

-- Some studies have suggested that dietary factors may play a role in determining a person's susceptibility to MS. For example, it has been suggested that Inuits don't get MS because of their fish-heavy diet. - ✓ A few studies have suggested that smoking may increase a person's risk of developing MS as well as the risk for disease progression, but no one has a clue why this may be true.
+- ✓ Even though exposure to sunlight and vitamin D is primarily determined by how close to the equator a person lives, it may also be related to time spent outdoors.
+One study found that people who got extra vitamin D from a daily multivitamin were at a lower risk for MS. - ✓ Some studies have suggested that dietary factors may play a role in determining a person's susceptibility to MS. For example, it has been suggested that Inuits don't get MS because of their fish-heavy diet. - ✓ Several studies have suggested that smoking increases a person's risk of developing MS as well as the risk for disease progression, but no one has a clue why this may be true.
 So, if you're looking for yet another reason to quit smoking, its possible relationship to MS is a good one.

-It's difficult to separate out these lifestyle findings from other factors because none of them happen in isolation.
+Separating out these lifestyle findings from other factors is difficult because none of them happen in isolation.
 Genetics and geography are also operating regardless of one's smoking, sunning, or eating habits.
 So, in the meantime, flip to Chapter 11 for more info about diet and general wellness.

-Understanding Why Your MS is as Unique as Your Fingerprint
+Understanding Why Your MS Is as Unique as Your Fingerprint

-Here's something to think about: If you went to a large gathering of people with MS, chances are high that you wouldn't meet anyone whose MS was just like yours.
-MS is so variable from one person to the next that your experience with MS will be totally unique.
+Here's something to think about: If you went to a large gathering of people with MS, chances are high that you wouldn't meet anyone whose MS is just like yours.
+MS is so variable from one person to the next - even among people in the same family - that your experience with MS will be unique.